alrouen/raspberry-coach-poc/Readme.md

 Copy the alexa-demo.py file in the "coach" folder and run it.
 You can adjust the path and name of the snowboy model file.

 Then Alexa is waiting for the hotword to listen to you...

+The same demo, with noise suppression is available with alexa-demo-with-noisesuppression.py